 Dr Ruth Mottram, Dr Martin Stendel and Dr Peter Langen are climate scientists at the Danish Meteorological Institute (DMI) in Copenhagen, which is...
 Read More

 The rate of glacier retreat in the Himalayas has doubled since the late 20th century, a new study finds. ...
 Read More

 Global surface temperatures in 2019 are on track to be either the second or third warmest since records began in the mid-1800s, behind only 2016 and...
 Read More

 Dr Antoni G. Lewkowicz is a professor in the department of geography, environment and geomatics at the University of Ottawa.
 He is president of the...
 Read More

-Arctic sea ice has experienced its maximum extent for the year, reaching 14.48m square kilometers on 17 March – the second smallest in the 39-year...
+Arctic sea ice has reached its maximum extent for the year, peaking at 14.78m square kilometres (sq km) on 13 March.
+It is the joint seventh smallest...
 Read More

 Expert analysis directly to your inbox.